rasmus0201/webadmin/README.md

 FLUSH PRIVILEGES;
 ```

-Now you have a mysql admin user with only the needed permissions.
+Now you have a mysql admin user with only the needed permissions to manager users and databases.

 Finally you should create an [api-token from digitalocean.com](https://cloud.digitalocean.com/account/api/tokens/new) with r/w for SSL certifcates to be verified by letsencrypt.

 Then do: `cp digitalocean.ini.example digitalocean.ini` and paste your api token in `digitalocean.ini`.

+Of course also remember to do a `php artisan migrate` after you have set up the `.env` file correctly (db connection).